Mar 2026

-Despite the UK imminently award BESS contracts at roughly four times the volumes of MACSE round 1, attention to the impacts is irrationally low, despite far-reaching and uncomfortable consequences for UK BESS.
+Despite the UK imminently awarding Long Duration Energy Storage [LDES] contracts at roughly four times the volumes of Italy’s MACSE round 1, anticipation is low.
+This overlooks supply chain and revenue consequences which could impact all UK BESS.

 LDES defined